libmapper/libmapper/doc/how_to_compile_and_run.md

 If the path to liblo is not correct, please set up the `PKG_CONFIG_PATH` environment variable appropriately and try again.

-libmapper also has optional dependencies on the Java SDK as well as SWIG and Doxygen, for Java and Python bindings, and documentation, respectively.
+libmapper also has optional dependencies on the Java SDK and Doxygen, for Java bindings, and documentation, respectively.
 The Java SDK may be installed according to your standard operating system procedure, and you can check if it is already installed by running,

     javac -version

 These should print the installed version numbers of these programs if correctly configured.
-You may install `swig` and `doxygen` packages using your preferred package manager.
+You may install the `doxygen` package using your preferred package manager.

 The `examples` folder also contains an audio example, which binds to